rust-lang/governance/teams/libs/charter.md

 These activities may be carried out by contributors or maintainers, but are not considered core activities that ‘count’ towards [maintainership](../../common/membership_types.md#maintainership)

-TODO
+- Implementing new library features or non-critical improvements to library implementation details.

 # Team Processes

+## Making Changes to the **standard libraries**

 ## Contact Point

-In general if you wish to contact the team you should post on TODO or email TODO; we prefer TODO.
+In general if you wish to contact the team you should post a new topic on [our Zulip](https://rust-lang.zulipchat.com/#narrow/stream/219381-t-libs) or email our team at ([libs@rust-lang.org](mailto:libs@rust-lang.org)); we prefer Zulip topics.

 The single accountable point of contact for the state of the team is: the team lead specified on [https://github.com/rust-lang/team](https://github.com/rust-lang/team).
 They are the authoritative ‘switchboard’ for meta information about the team, and are the primary owner of this charter.